perceptimatic/faetarspeech/index.md

 ## Tracks

 - **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
-Participants may not use any  resources to train / fine-tune their models beyond the files contained in the provided **train** set.
-No external pre-trained acoustic models or language models are allowed, and the use of the unlabelled portion of the Faetar challenge data set is not allowed either.
+Participants may not use any  resources to train / fine-tune their models beyond the files contained in the provided training data.
+No external pre-trained acoustic models or language models are allowed.
+Use of the unlabelled portion of the Faetar challenge data set is allowed (**unlab**) in addition to **train**, as long as this is indicated in the submission, and as long as no external resources (including pre-trained models) are used.

 Three other "thematic tracks" can be explored, and should not be considered mutually exclusive: